Thanksgiving Chicken & Gravy

 3

 I can’t wait for you to try this Thanksgiving Chicken recipe!
-It delivers all of the flavors of a classic turkey dinner & leaves more room on your Thanksgiving table for side dishes.
+It delivers all of the flavors of a classic turkey dinner and leaves more room on your Thanksgiving table for side dishes.
 I know you’ll love it just as much as my family does!

 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations! ♡ Happy cooking!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations! ♡ Happy cooking!

 Print